Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/spotbugs/docs/Ops-Rule.md

 ## Basic concept

-### Principle 1: All SpotBugs warnings will be resolved
+### Principle 1: All SpotBugs warnings should be resolved

 SpotBugs detects either bug-embedded code or dangerous code that is likely to cause problems later.
 Allowing warnings is synonymous with accepting the risk of a bug or potential problem and should not be done.